yanatolmach/rsschool-cv/cv.md

 ## Courses

-At the moment I am studying the following courses
+At the moment I'm a studying the following courses:

 * [English for beginners](https://www.udemy.com/course/anglijskij-yazyk/)
 * [JavaScript for beginners](https://www.udemy.com/course/javascript_full/)